Feastio

 Lobster Industry

 The lobster fishing industry in Maine is worth approximately $1.5 billion.
 In 2021 alone, more than 100 million pounds of lobster were caught.
-It sounds like a lot, and it is; however, we were told the lobster population along the Maine coast is in good condition.
-Controls are in place to ensure they aren't overfished, so lobstering remains a sustainable industry in the state.
+This sounds like a lot, and it is; however, we were told the lobster population along the Maine coast is in good condition.
+Controls are in place to ensure it isn't overfished, so lobstering remains a sustainable industry in the state.

 Global Warming